Making an API Request

 Host

-Information about the requested server.
+Server information of the resource being requested.
 The value can be obtained from the URL of the service API.

 This value is host name[:port number].